Yes, Oatmeal Really Is as Good for You as Your Doctor Says

-Oats are whole grains, meaning they have not been stripped of their nutritious bran and germ in processing.
-Different processing methods affect the cooking time and texture of the cooked oatmeal, but not the nutrients of the oats themselves, so whether they are rolled, steel-cut or instant, oats are a good source of B vitamins, several minerals, and soluble fiber.
+Oats are whole grains, which means they haven’t been stripped of their nutritious bran and germ.
+Different processing methods will affect the cooking time and texture of the cooked oatmeal, but not the nutrients of the oats themselves — so whether they are rolled, steel-cut or instant, oats are a good source of B vitamins, minerals, and soluble fiber.

-Soluble fiber is really the star of the show when it comes to the health benefits of eating oatmeal.
-Soluble fiber dissolves in water as it goes through the digestive system, turning into a gel that slows digestion, keeping you feeling fuller longer.
-It is also a prebiotic, meaning the fiber feeds the good bacteria in your gut, which may be beneficial to your overall health.
+Soluble fiber, specifically beta-glucan, is the real star of the show when it comes to the health benefits of eating oatmeal.
+As it goes through the digestive system, it turns into a gel that slows digestion, keeping you feeling fuller longer.
+It’s also a prebiotic, meaning it feeds the good bacteria in your gut.

-Beta-glucan is the name of the specific type of soluble fiber found in oats, and it has been linked to various health benefits in scientific studies.
-(Oatmeal isn't the only food with these benefits; other beta-glucan-containing foods include barley, shiitake mushrooms, and seaweed.)
-Most notable is its role in lowering LDL (“bad”) cholesterol, which is linked to a decreased risk for heart disease.
-The scientific support for the cholesterol-lowering effects of beta-glucans is so widespread, the FDA allows food manufacturers to make health claims on the packaging of foods like oatmeal.
+But the most significant benefit of oatmeal — again, thanks to beta-glucan — is probably its role in lowering LDL (“bad”) cholesterol, which is linked to a decreased risk for heart disease.
+In fact, scientific support for the cholesterol-lowering effects of beta-glucans is so widespread, the FDA allows food manufacturers to make health claims on the packaging of foods like oatmeal.
 A container of Quaker Oats, for example, includes this statement: As part of a heart-healthy diet, the soluble fiber in oatmeal can help reduce cholesterol.